ANTHOLOGY XVI NOW ACCEPTING SUBMISSIONS

 How to submit

 The Cold Open Stories Discord is a great place to talk with other aspiring authors.
-Get feedback on your entry before submitting.
+Get feedback on your entry before submitting (or scope out your competition!).

 Short Fiction stories that are selected for publication with Cold Open Stories will receive the professional support of a volunteer editor.
 This support will assist the author with constructive critiques to identify what works, what needs work, and to help plan final drafts and revisions of the story.